 From the time of the Reformation until 1850, Roman Catholic Dioceses ceased to exist in Britain.
 As a result of heroic sacrifice by clergy and the laity alike, the Faith remained alive and from 1685 to 1850 was governed by Vicars Apostolic, who reported to the Cardinal Prefect of the Roman Congregation of Propaganda Fidei.

 On 29 September 1850 by Letters Apostolic, issued by Pope Pius IX, the English Hierarchy was restored, and the diocese of Northampton came into being, covering not only the area of the present Diocese but the whole of East Anglia.

 On 13 March 1976, by the decree Quod Ecumenicum, Pope Paul VI formed the diocese of East Anglia for the counties of Cambridge, Norfolk and Suffolk.
 The territory left to the diocese of Northampton covers Bedfordshire, the old county of Buckinghamshire including the Slough area, and Northamptonshire.

 * * * * * * * * * * *

-A recording of a 55-minute talk on the History of the Diocese, given by your Webmaster at the English Catholic History Association meeting in High Wycombe in April 2011 is available to listen to, on their website here - at the moment it is the twelfth item down.
+A recording of a 55-minute talk on the History of the Diocese, given by your Webmaster at the English Catholic History Association meeting in High Wycombe in April 2011 is available to listen to, on their website here - at the moment it is about the sixteenth item down.
 As delivered, it was supported by slides and maps, showing the foundations of churches (and their more recent closures) from 1750 to 2011, but an audio-only version may still be of some interest.
 I am willing to come and deliver this visual presentation in any parishes or Pastoral Areas.
 E-mail here.